apache/apisix/docs/en/latest/plugins/limit-conn.md

 ```

 ## Limit the rate of WebSocket connections

 Apache APISIX supports WebSocket proxy, we can use limit-conn plugin to limit the number of concurrent WebSocket connections.

-1. Start WebSocket Server.
+1. Start WebSocket Server

 ````
 docker run -p 1980:8080 --name websocket-demo casperklein/websocket-demo
 ````

-2. Register the route, enable the WebSocket proxy on the route and enable the limit-conn plugin.
+2. Register the route, enable the WebSocket proxy on the route and enable the limit-conn plugin

 ````
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '
 {